AlanoudAlen/Lab_project_T2232./Lab_project.md

 \`What names are more common for cats than dogs?
 The ones above the line or the ones below the line?

-\`Answer here…….Dog:Lucy.cat:Luna…..
-The names that are more common for cats than dogs are the ones above the diagonal line (x = y) on the plot…… ‏
+\`Answer here..
+The names that are more common for cats than dogs are the ones above the diagonal line (x = y) on the plot. ‏

 \`Is the relationship between the two variables (proportion of cats with a given name and proportion of dogs with a given name) positive or